spacemeshos/testnet-guide/guide/setup.md

 Follow the on-screen setup instructions to specify how much free space from your hard drive you'd like to commit to your Spacemesh identity.

-!> The storage you commit to Spacemesh is not used by the platform to store any useful data files.
+!> The storage you commit to Spacemesh is not used store any useful data files.
 The free space you allocate is filled with cryptographic data by the setup process that is only used to establish your node identity and your awards eligibility according the Spacemesh consensus protocol.

 Click 'Start Setup' to start the storage setup process.
 You should now see the setup progress screen...